-Test Minimum Score Test of English as a Foreign Language (TOEFL) Internet-based (iBT): 79 (or equivalent) International English Language Testing System (IELTS) Academic overall band score: 6.5 Pearson Test of English (PTE) Academic: 59 FXUA English Proficiency/Placement Test Degree Track: 90%
+Test Minimum Score

+Test of English as a Foreign Language (TOEFL) Internet-based (iBT): 80 (or equivalent);

+sub-scores must be 20 or higher

+International English Language Testing System (IELTS) Academic overall band score: 6.5, with

+no less than 6.0 on all subtasks

+Pearson Test of English (PTE) 59 or higher

+FXUA English Proficiency/Placement Test Degree Track: 90%

 Option 2: Proof of prior study in English.
-Provide an official transcript indicating completion of a minimum of 9 credit hours (graduate level) or 12 credit hours (undergraduate level) from an accredited United States post-secondary institution at which the language of instruction was English, including at least one course in English composition, academic writing, or a similar subject.
-The GPA for those credits, as well as the writing course, must not be lower than C-level.
+Provide an official transcript indicating completion of a minimum of 18 credit hours (graduate level) or 24 credit hours (undergraduate level) from an accredited United States post-secondary institution at which the language of instruction was English, including at least one course in English composition, academic writing, or a similar subject.
+The GPA for those credits, must not be lower than C-level.